sourander/oat/docs/weeks/02_miksi.md

 Ei siis riitä, että osaat seurata vaihe vaiheelta eteneviä videotutoriaaleja.
 On tärkeää pohtia ja selvittää, **miksi** jokin asia on kuten se on.
 Oppimispäiväkirja on samalla askel sitä kohti, että otat omasta oppimisestasi vastuuta.
 Sinä olet se, joka opiskelee ja oppii.
 Opettaja on valmentaja ja apu.

+> A good dashboard/report is more likely to get you promoted than any code you write. <br> - merry_go_byebye
+>
+> The code itself is barely one of the top three most important parts of your job. <br> - herbal_broccoli
+>
+> Your prowess in live demos can greatly set you apart from your peers. <br> - nox010
+>
+> The best software developers write less code, not more.
+Code is a liability, not an asset. <br> - Tony_OpDev
+>
+> How to f\*\*\*\*\*n google.
+Most of what we're doing was already done by someone else.
+If you can find the answer, that's fine.
+Who cares. <br> - cherrypick84
+>
+> Your job isn’t to write code, your job is to solve business problems. <br> - oceandocent
+>
+> You do not write programs for computers.
+You write them for people. <br> - pemungkah

+Yllä on muutama lainaus, jotka on poimittu Reddit-keskustelusta, jossa devaajat jakavat toisilleen "alan salaisuuksia" [^057387].
+Keskustelun kommenteissa on toistuvana teemana, että koodin kirjoittaminen on vain osa ohjelmistokehittäjän työtä.
+Tärkeämpää on osata ratkaista liiketoiminnan ongelmia, osata kommunikoida ja osata esitellä omaa työtä.
+Muun muassa näitä taitoja kehittää oppimispäiväkirjan kirjoittaminen.

 ## Lähdeluettelo

 [^a029a4]: Bransford, J. D., Brown, A. & Cocking, R. *Miten opimme: Aivot, mieli, kokemus ja koulu* (A. Penttilä, suom.).
 Helsinki: WSOY.
 2004.